markkolich/kolich-bolt/README.md

 }.read(false); // Fail immediately if read lock not available
 ```

 Grab an exclusive write lock on `x`, fail immediately with a <a href="https://github.com/markkolich/kolich-bolt/blob/master/src/main/java/com/kolich/bolt/exceptions/LockConflictException.java">LockConflictException</a> if write lock already acquired by another thread.
-Execute the `success` method if and only if the `transaction` method finished cleanly without exception.
+Call the `success` callback method if and only if the `transaction` method finished cleanly without exception.

 ```java
 new ReentrantReadWriteEntityLock<T>(x) {